VysotskiVadim/VysotskiVadim.blog/_drafts/detect_memory_leaks.markdown

     alt="RSS chart in perfetto UI">
 </div>

-I'm looking the the chart... and...
+I'm looking at this chart... and...
-I don't know if there is a memory leak🥲
+I don't know if there is a memory leak🥲.
+RSS jumps up and down, even if there is a small memory growth it's easy not to notice it.

 ### Draw a chart